-As at 26 April, around 400 UCU members had completed and returned a ‘self-declaration’ form confirming that they are participating in the official industrial action.
-While we know this does not yet reflect the full extent of participation in the action, and colleagues are not obliged to inform their management of their participation in industrial action until after the event, at present the figure represents 73% of the recorded UCU membership and 38% of Goldsmiths staff who are members of the USS (UCU has members in both academic and non-academic roles).
+As at 23 May, 409 UCU members had completed and returned a ‘self-declaration’ form confirming that they are participating in the official industrial action.
+While we know this does not yet reflect the full extent of participation in the action, at present the figure represents 74% of the recorded UCU membership and 38% of Goldsmiths staff who are members of the USS (UCU has members in both academic and non-academic roles).

 Why couldn’t Goldsmiths avoid this?